os-assignments/os-assignments.github.io/versions/v1/content/threads-and-synchronization/barrier.md

 Description
 : In this program, a process creates two threads A and B, and waits for their termination.
-Each thread performs five iterations.
+Each thread performs N iterations.
 In each iteration the threads print their name (A or B) and sleeps for some random amount of time.
 For each iteration the order between the threads should not be restricted.

 ![](/v1/images/threads-and-synchronization/no-barrier.png?width=433px)